 Breastfeeding is tough—there's a steep learning curve, it can be painful until you figure it all out, it's exhausting, and most worrisome, you might be stressing about your milk supply.
-Thankfully, if you're breastfeeding, there are some foods you can eat to give your milk supply a boost.
+Thankfully, if you're breastfeeding, there are some foods you can eat to boost your milk supply.
 Bonus: they are all delicious!

 Here are 10 galactagogues, also known as foods that enhance milk production, plus a smoothie recipe you'll want to try, for nursing moms who are trying to add some oomph to their breast milk.

 Oats are full of saponins which impact the milk-making hormones produced in the pituitary gland.
 Enjoy a bowl for breakfast and top with crushed walnuts and dried apricots for added deliciousness.

 Alfalfa leaf is an herb that promotes optimal pituitary function and so can help increase milk production.
 You can sprinkle alfalfa seeds on your salad for easy consumption.
 It's also available in supplement form.